18F/18f.gsa.gov/_posts/2021-07-27-content_governance_what_it_is_and_how_to_get_started.md

 Effective content governance can:

-* Clarify roles and responsibilities for content owners
+* Clarify roles and responsibilities for content owners.
-* Establish a basis to manage content strategically
+* Establish a basis to manage content strategically.
-* Help content owners plan, prioritize, and allocate resources
+* Help content owners plan, prioritize, and allocate resources.
-* Guide decisions throughout the content lifecycle
+* Guide decisions throughout the content lifecycle.

 Get started with content governance and become a content hero!